1953 Alabama Crimson Tide football team: Maryland

 On the road against the No. 2 ranked Maryland Terrapins, Alabama was shutout 21–0 at Byrd Stadium.
 On the second play of the game, the Terps took a 7–0 lean on an 81-yard Chet Hanulak touchdown run.
 Later in the first, Bernie Faloney threw a 51-yard touchdown pass to Bill Walker for a 14–0 lead at the end of the quarter.
 After Faloney was pulled from the game in the second quarter due to an injury, Charles Boxold threw a 25-yard touchdown pass to Walker to make the final score 21–0.
-The loss brought Alabama's all-time record against Maryland to 1-1.